techidaily/site-facebook/source/_posts/an-insiders-guide-to-decoding-fb-symbol-meanings.md

 * **Recent ad activity** : See ads you interacted with.
 * **Saved** : View your collection of Saved Facebook posts.

  Spend time trying out Facebook's icons, buttons, and tabs to understand the platform's full capabilities.
-You can go from[downloading your entire Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) to[boosting your business with Meta tools](https://www.makeuseof.com/meta-business-tools/) .
+You can go from [downloading your entire Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) to [boosting your business with Meta tools](https://www.makeuseof.com/meta-business-tools/) .

 ## Symbols on Facebook: Explained